 Kim K made a pair of these for the Duchess on her 30th birthday.
 But, sadly, they were politely declined.

-It may not be obvious, but there is a strange connection between Kate Middleton and Kim Kardashian.
+It may not be obvious, but there is a surprising Kate Middleton and Kim Kardashian connection.
 Sure, both are very fashionable and love heels, but how could these two celebrities have crossed paths?

 It actually very much has to do with footwear.
 When the Duchess of Cambridge turned 30 in 2012, Kardashian and the team at ShoeDazzle created a pair of heels just for her.
 They were called “The Duchess,” and sadly, we’ll never see Kate wearing them.

 According to a video Kardashian posted on YouTube wishing Kate a happy birthday (but, let’s be honest, it was really to promote herself), she said of Kate, “Her style, I love personally, and I think that every woman should feel like a princess every day.”

 ShoeDazzle described “The Duchess” as “classic quilting and graceful silhouette channels the Duchess’s classic style.”
 A quick scroll through the site and it doesn’t appear “The Duchess” is available anymore, however, there are several pumps with the name “Royal Wedding.”